chakrabar/chakrabar.github.io/_posts/wip/2018-06-07-thread-synchronization-part-three.md

 * [AutoResetEvent](https://msdn.microsoft.com/en-us/library/system.threading.autoresetevent.aspx) - allows exclusive **_access to a single thread at a time_**.
 It maintains an internal queue of all waiting threads, and lets one thread pass when it is _signaled_.
 The moment one thread with `WaitOne()` gets activated, it **_automatically_** resets to _nonsignaled_ state.
 Hence the name.
 * [ManualResetEvent](https://msdn.microsoft.com/en-us/library/system.threading.manualresetevent.aspx) - **_allows access to any number of threads_** in _signaled_ state.
 When it is in _signaled_ state, it allow all of the waiting threads to get activated, and keeps allowing new threads until some thread calls `Reset()` **_manually_** to put it in _nonsignaled_ state.
 Hence the name.
 * There is another very similar synchronization construct [CountdownEvent](https://msdn.microsoft.com/en-us/library/system.threading.countdownevent.aspx) - which is based on a counter.
-It gets set to _signaled_ state when it's count reaches 0, and allows all waiting threads to proceed.
-It stays in _nonsignaled_ state al long as count is greater than 0.
-It is instatntiated with an initial count e.g. `new CountdownEvent(3)`, and count can be increased and decreased with `AddCount()` and `Signal()` respectively. **Note:** [1] If an attemp is made to bring the count below 0, it throws exception [2] Once the count reached 0, `AddCount()` cannot be called, but `Reset()` can be called to get the count to the initial value.

 We'll look at some very basic examples to see how different `EventWaitHandle` work.
 First, lets look at **AutoResetEvent**